 In Face Of Protectionism, EU And Japan Sign Huge Open-Trade Deal

-Japan and the European Union have signed a massive trade deal that creates an open trade zone for more than 600 million people.
-The EU and Japan account for approximately one-third of GDP worldwide.
+Japan and the European Union have signed a massive trade deal that creates an open-trade zone for more than 600 million people.
+The EU and Japan account for about one-third of GDP worldwide.

-The deal has been in the works for years, but the parties reached an agreement in principle several months after President Trump pulled the United States out of the Trans-Pacific Partnership, a major trade deal with Japan and 10 other nations.
+The deal has been in the works for years, but the parties reached an agreement in principle a year ago, several months after President Trump pulled the United States out of the Trans-Pacific Partnership, a major trade deal with Japan and 10 other nations.

-At a EU-Japan summit Tuesday in Tokyo, the envoys were clear that the agreement was intended to send a message about the value of trade and cooperation.
+At a EU-Japan summit on Tuesday in Tokyo, the envoys were clear that the agreement was intended to send a message about the value of trade and cooperation.

 "The document we signed today is much more than a trade agreement," said European Commission President Jean-Claude Juncker.
 "What we're saying is that we believe in open, fair and rules-based trade.
-What we are saying is that a trade agreement is not a zero sum game, but a win-win for the involved parties."
+What we are saying is that a trade agreement is not a zero-sum game, but a win-win for the involved parties."

 With the signature of the Economic Partnership Agreement with Japan we are making a statement about the future of free and fair trade.
 The agreement puts fairness and values at its core.
 There is no protection in protectionism – and there is no unity where there is unilateralism. pic.twitter.com/4vMs7FcfWM— Jean-Claude Juncker (@JunckerEU) July 17, 2018